bo-rc/IRL-lab-management/FAA_Remote_Pilot.md

 ## 1.20 operate from a moving vehicle

-* allowd except from an aircraft
+* allowed except from an aircraft
 * do-it-for-a-hire cannot operate on a moving vehicle
  * e.g. delivery service
 * distracting driving is not allowed.